prusinakb-ux/product-management-service/README.md

 ### Swagger UI

-Access the interactive Swagger UI: http://localhost:8080/swagger-ui/index.html
+Access the Swagger UI:

-This allows you to:
+http://localhost:8080/swagger-ui/index.html

+You can use it to:
-Explore all endpoints
+Explore endpoints
 View request/response schemas
 Test API calls from the browser
 OpenAPI JSON